 Part of the story was displayed on TV.
 Brave, not trembling, Americans sat before a Senate hearing and told their story.
 They described how the IRS used its power to intimidate their groups.
 The IRS had targeted these folks because they held political views contrary to the President of the United States.
 It has also been revealed that the IRS had targeted hundreds of other groups and thousands of individuals.
 Ironically the hearing even produced a lame attempt by Senator Jim McDermott of the state of Washington to blame the victims.
 At least the Senator didn’t suggest that they just needed to improve their communication with the bully.

 Given the sorry totalitarian track record of the IRS, I think it is now reasonable to ask, “Will your political opinions affect your access to medical care?”
-A year ago that statement would of sounded extreme, ludicrous, and paranoid.
-Yet in light of the recent avalanche of revelations exposing our government’s abuse of power, political cover ups, and other scandals, it now sounds very credible.
+A year ago that statement would have sounded extreme, ludicrous, and paranoid.
+Yet in light of the recent avalanche of revelations exposing our government’s abuse of power, political cover-ups, and other scandals, it now sounds very credible.

 Let’s put some perspective on the situation.
-This type of bully news is not really new.
-The tyrannical bully has plagued mankind since since man crawled from the cave.
+This type of bullying news is not really new.
+The tyrannical bully has plagued mankind since man crawled from the cave.
 History books offer scores of examples.
-In their day, our Founding Fathers put the bully in revolutionary head lock.
+In their day, our Founding Fathers put the bully in a revolutionary headlock.
 They then followed with a miraculous document to protect us from the bully.
 It’s the law of our land.

 So, here’s the choice.
-We can fill the TV screen with pictures of trembling citizens partnered with lame ‘Senator-McDermott-type’ obscene diatribe.
-Or ‘We’ can put the bully in a constitutional head lock and chase their bully IRS butts out of town.
+We can fill the TV screen with pictures of trembling citizens partnered with lame ‘Senator-McDermott-type’ obscene diatribes.
+Or ‘We’ can put the bully in a constitutional headlock and chase their bully IRS butts out of town.
 I suggest the latter.
 Then let’s follow up by taking aim at the remaining horde of government bullies.
 Let’s ask them to follow us to our back rooms and kick their bully butts.